coders-cove-discord/reverse7python/README.md

-# reverse7
+# reverse7 v1
-glass os but on steroids. no more slow ahh boot time and faster kernel (aka rewrote the kernel and its now fast)
+the original reverse, still in python